phawthorne/SeedMixBarakEtAl/README.md

 # Seed Mix Optimization
 Code repository for the optimization method described in Barak et al (2021).
-A [demonstration visualization and tool](https://phawthorne.github.io/computational-seed-mix-design/) is also available.
+A [demonstration visualization and tool](https://phawthorne.github.io/computational-seed-mix-design/) is also available [coming soon!].

 ## Installation
 The core algorithms are written in the [Julia language](https://julialang.org/).
 Steps to running the code:

 1. Download Julia (code was tested with Julia 1.5).
-2. Clone this code repository
+1. Clone this code repository
-3. Set up the Julia environment
+1. Set up the Julia environment
     - Open Julia
     - Enter these commands:
     ```